carstene1ns/eracha/doc/sme_atr_format.md

 file, which is twice the size.

-The sme file contains the blocks with a link to the tileset and the atr file the attributes (like clipping).
+The sme file contains the blocks with a link to the tileset and the atr file the attributes (like clipping, object positions).

 SME Header
 ----------